Royal Albert Hall: Events

 Appearing at the Royal Albert Hall (2014) is a specially commissioned mural by Sir Peter Blake.
 The work serves as a visual "who's who" of more than 140 years of culture at the venue, featuring over 400 notable figures who have appeared on its stage since 1871.
 Alongside musicians such as Bob Dylan, David Bowie, Jimi Hendrix, Adele, Beyoncé and Jay-Z, the mural also includes historical and cultural icons such as Albert Einstein, Sir Winston Churchill, Muhammad Ali, astronaut Buzz Aldrin, and even the fictional Dalek and wrestling legend Big Daddy.

 The Royal Albert Hall of Arts and Sciences was opened by Her Majesty on 29 March 1871.

 The hall has been affectionately titled "The Nation's Village Hall".
 The first concert was Arthur Sullivan's cantata On Shore and Sea, performed on 1 May 1871.

 Many events are promoted by the hall, whilst since the early 1970s promoter Raymond Gubbay has brought a range of events to the hall including opera, ballet and classical music.
 Some events include classical and rock concerts, conferences, banquets, ballroom dancing, poetry recitals, educational talks, motor shows, ballet, opera, film screenings and circus shows.
 It has hosted many sporting events, including boxing, squash, table tennis, basketball, mixed martial arts as it hosted UFC 38 (the first UFC event to be held in the UK), tennis, and even a marathon.
 It has also hosted wrestling, including in 1991 the first official sumo wrestling tournament to be held outside Japan, with a return occurring in 2025.
-Tennis was first played at the hall in March 1970, and the ATP Champions Tour Masters was played annually from 1997 to 2021.
+Tennis was first played at the hall in March 1970, and the ATP Champions Tour Masters was played there annually from 1997 to 2021.
+In April 2026, the hall hosted its first Esports event: The finals of the Red Bull Wololo tournaments for Age of Empires IV and Age of Empires II.

 The hall first hosted boxing in 1918, when it hosted a tournament between British and American servicemen.
 There was a colour bar in place at the hall, preventing black boxers from fighting there, between 1923 and 1932.
 Greats of British boxing such as Frank Bruno, Prince Naseem Hamed, Henry Cooper and Lennox Lewis have all appeared at the venue.
 The hall's storied boxing history was halted in 1999 when it lost its licence to hold boxing and wrestling matches after complaints from residents about noise levels.
 In 2011, after a legal battle, the licence to host boxing and wrestling events was restored and boxing events resumed in 2012.
 In 2019 Nicola Adams won the WBO Flyweight title which was the first fight for a world title at the venue since Marco Antonio Barrera took on Paul Lloyd in 1999.